+Troubleshooting Tips

-Troubleshooting Tips Save time and money!
-Review the charts on the following pages first and you may not need to call for service.
+Save time and money!
+Review the chart below and you

+may not need to call for service.

 Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
 Replace fuse or reset circuit breaker.
-Power surge.
-Unplug the microwave oven, then plug it back in.
+Power surge. • Unplug the microwave oven, then plug it back in.
 Plug not fully inserted into wall outlet.
 Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
 Door not securely closed.
 Open the door and close securely.
 Control panel lighted, yet oven will not start Door not securely closed.
 Open the door and close securely.
-START pad not pressed after entering cooking selection. • Press START .
+START pad not pressed after entering cooking selection. • Press START.
 Another selection entered already in oven and CLEAR/OFF pad not pressed to cancel it. • Press CLEAR/OFF .
 Cooking time not entered after pressing TIME COOK .
 Make sure you have entered cooking time after pressing TIME COOK.
 CLEAR/OFF was pressed accidentally.
 Reset cooking program and press START.
-Food weight not entered after selecting Auto Defrost .
-Make sure you have entered food weight after selecting Auto Defrost.
-"SENSOR ERROR" appears on display During Popcorn, Reheat, Beverage, Potato, Vegetable or Chicken/Fish program, the door was opened before steam could be detected.
-Close the door, press CLEAR/OFF and begin again.
+Food weight not entered after selecting AUTO DEFROST.
+Make sure you have entered food weight after selecting AUTO DEFROST.
+Oven was paused accidentally. • Press START to restart the cooking program.
+SENSOR ERROR message appears on display During the Sensor cooking program, the door was opened or START/PAUSE was pressed before steam could be detected. • Close the door and press START immediately.
 Steam was not detected in maximum amount of time. • Use Time Cook to heat for more time.
+Control panel does not work The control has been locked.
+(When the control panel is locked, an L will be displayed.)
+Press and hold CLEAR/OFF for about three seconds to unlock the control.
+Food amount too large for Sensor Reheat Sensor Reheat is for single servings of recommended foods. • Use Time Cook for large amounts of food.